JuniaJosephine19/student-site-junia/README.md

-This is a portfolio for level zero NeoG camp.
+Welcome!
+This is Junia Josephine.
+This is my portfolio for level zero NeoG camp.